jamespo2803/COMP3900-MovieProject/readme.txt

 CODE FOR COMP3900 GROUP PROJECT
-A movie rating system for users to share their reviews on shows.
+A movie rating system for users to share their reviews on shows, similar to rotten tomatoes.

 No makefile is involved in this system.